texhnolyzze/jira-worklog-intellij-plugin/README.md

 The second option requires the Timesheet Reports & Gadgets plugin in Jira, but is significantly faster.

+The third option requires the Tempo Timesheets plugin.
+This functionality is not tested though, because I have no access to Jira with Tempo plugin installed.
+If you find any problems, please create an issue.
+Especially I'm unsure about time zones returned from rest API of Tempo.
+Are they all UTC or user-specific/server-specific?
+For now, it works in assumption that they all are UTC.

 * There is also a setting with a very long name (I really have no idea how to name it):